 This is when you add any of your finishing pieces, so maybe a few oversized bugs or a few sprigs of dried flowers, whatever feels like it will finish the look.
 If you're worried about the plastic bugs being too heavy to stick on with super glue, you can coil the end of a piece of wire, hot glue it to the bottom of the bug, then use the wire to secure it to the wreath.

 Instead of topping the wreath with a bow, make it easy to hang by looping a piece of velvet ribbon around the top.
-Cut the ends at an angle and you're all set.
+Cut the ends at an angle with sharp scissors and you're all set.

 On its own or paired with pumpkins and fall foliage, this wreath is sure to stop all of the trick- or-treaters in their tracks.